-This section included standards and contractual spec for commodities.
-Standard (disambiguation).
+This section included standards and contractual specification for commodities:

 A technical standard is an established norm or requirement.
 It is usually a formal document that establishes uniform engineering or technical criteria, methods, processes and practices.